FAQs

 You can access the library buildings at any time of day or night (during term time), using your University of Gloucestershire ID card to swipe in.

-Staff are available to help between the hours of 9am to 5pm, Monday to Friday during term time.
-You can contact IT and Library staff in-person, via the helpdesk at itandlibrary@glos.ac.uk or by telephone 01242 714044.
+Staff are available to help between the hours of 10am to 4pm, Monday to Friday during term time.
+You can contact Student Centre staff in-person, at [email protected] or by telephone 01242 714444.
+You can also ask questions using the University’s Digital Assistant, NOVA, available through MyGlos and the MyGlos App.

 Vacation opening hours are advertised in advance of University holidays.